colbyj/bride-of-frankensystem/docs/reference/expressions.rst

 A missed key (no matching level) makes the expression undecided — page-level ``show_if`` keeps the page visible, and inline ``{{ }}`` substitution renders empty.

-Multi-column ``group_by`` (a list of grouping columns, e.g. ``"group_by": ["phase", "block"]``) produces a dict keyed by Python tuples.
+Multi-column ``group_by`` (a list of grouping columns, e.g. ``"group_by": ["phase", "block"]``) produces a dict keyed by Python tuples (one value per grouping column).
 Tuple literals are not part of the expression syntax, so multi-column group_by exports cannot be subscripted from an expression.
 Either declare separate scalar exports per cell or read the dict from ``participant.table('foo').col`` in a Jinja template or custom blueprint.

 Page-level ``show_if`` also accepts more specific reference forms when the same questionnaire appears in ``PAGE_LIST`` multiple times under different tags (for example, a wellbeing questionnaire filled in once before an intervention and once after):